LCRT215/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+middleware can be added to the application to add extra functionality and extends Express' features

 - [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+Error and status codes

 - [ ] How can we partition our application into sub-applications?